Introduction

 , and

-are the query, key, and value matrices respectively, and
+are query, key, and value matrices, and

 Performance Comparison: Traditional vs. Optimized Implementations